-Salt Lake City Child Custody Attorneys
+Salt Lake City Child Custody Lawyer

 There are two types of child custody in Utah: